aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

     ![](images/0B-clone-repo.png)

-:bulb:**Tip**  Keep an open scratch pad in Cloud9 for notes on resource IDs, etc. that you will need for future steps:
+:bulb:**Tip:**  Keep an open scratch pad in Cloud9 for notes on resource IDs, etc. that you will need for future steps:

 1. Create a new file in Cloud9

     ![](images/0B-create-scratch.png)

-1. Copy/paste the resource IDs from the browser tab with the CloudFormation console open, under **Outputs**, and save it as `scratch.txt`
+1. Copy/paste the resource IDs from the browser tab with the CloudFormation console open, copy the content under **Outputs**, and save it as `scratch.txt`

     ![](images/0B-copy-past-scratch.png)